- How to Competitor Monitor

 Forget Google Alerts.
 2025’s tools are like having a spy network on steroids.

-The ECommerce Analytics Tool to Use
+The ECommerce Analytics Tool to Use for Competitor Monitor

 - 42Signals: Uses web scraping and AI to scrape competitor websites, ecommerce marketplaces, and even quick commerce applications to detect price changes, customer sentiment, and product information data.
 Some of the advanced features of the platform include –